VladousSparrowous/Dashboard_of_indian_movies/README.md

 Key Metrics - Calculated statistical measures and aggregated insights.

-Interactive Dashboard: Built with a Python framework Shiny allowing users to:
+Interactive Dashboard built with a Python framework Shiny allowing users to:

 Filter and segment data dynamically.

-View real-time updates of charts (bar plots, scatter plot) and tables.
+View real-time updates of card, pie chart, scatter plot and tables.

-User Controls: Dropdowns, sliders, and checkboxes to customize visualizations.
+User Controls: slider and checkboxes to customize visualizations.

 Tools Used: Python (Pandas, Shiny, Plotly)